pablocid/docs/plugins/plugin-sanity-check.md

     before_install: nvm install 6.10.3
     script: cd demo && npm run build.plugin && npm i && npm run build-android-bundle && cd ../demo-angular && npm run build.plugin && npm i && npm run build-android-bundle
 ```
-This stage includes two builds that run in parallel—one for Android, and one for iOS.
+This stage includes two builds that run in parallel — one for Android, and one for iOS.
 Note that the nodejs on the Linux machine is installed because it is not included in the image.
 The environment variables defined under `env` are used for informational purposes.
 These variables are not used anywhere in the code.
 The scripts that are executed build the plugin (take a look at [package.json file](https://github.com/NativeScript/nativescript-facebook/blob/master/demo/package.json) of the demo apps) and then bundle and build each of the demo apps.

-### 3. Build demo app(s) with installed plugin under test
+### 3. Build Demo Apps with Your Plugin Installed

 ```
 - stage: "Build"